wushenrong/legacy-puyo-tools/formats.md

 ## The `fmp` format

-The `fmp` format is a bitmap format used by the Nintendo DS versions of Puyo Puyo!
-15th Anniversary and Puyo Puyo 7 to store the pixel data of the font corresponding to the `fpd` file.
-Characters are stored in the same order as the `fpd` file.
+The `fmp` format is a 4 bits per pixel (4bpp) bitmap format used by the Nintendo DS versions of Puyo Puyo!
+15th Anniversary and Puyo Puyo 7 to store the graphical data of the font in the same character order corresponding to the `fpd` file.
 Each character is either 14x14 pixels (in `puyo14.fmp` and `test.fmp`) or 8x8 pixels (in `puyo8.fmp`).
-The image data is stored in a packed format where each byte encodes two horizontal pixels, where the lower nibble (4 bits) represent the left pixel and the higher nibble represent the right
-one:

-- `0x1` represents a visible pixel (on pixel)
-- `0x0` represents an empty pixel (off pixel)
+Although it uses a bit-depth that can encode 16 colors, the format is mainly encoded with `0x1` or `0x0` for a black and white pixel respectively.
+Each nibble, not byte, is also stored in little-endian where the least significant nibble is store first before the most significant nibble.

 Pixels are stored row by row, in top-to-bottom and left-to-right order.
 There are no headers or padding bytes in the file.